Pigoman/Lehman_College/README.md

 	Use Javascript for your form to assure the required input is not empty/invalid 1 alert() when the form is not filled correctly Modify the style of invalid input so the user will see it and correct their input

+Learning_Python
+	Miscellaneous code from working in class as well as homework assignments